ARISE-Initiative/robosuite/robosuite/scripts/config/README.md

-Config
+Configurations
 ======

-Config provides a set of default configuration files that hold parameters relevant to specific tasks or subsystems (e.g.: controller-specific values).
+The config directory provides a set of default configuration files that hold parameters relevant to specific tasks or subsystems (e.g.: controller-specific values).
 Below we differentiate between the types of config files and provide descriptions of individual parameter values that each file holds:

 controller_config